VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Related Work

 \textbf{Large Language Models for Vulnerability Detection.} Large Language Models (LLMs) have introduced new paradigms for vulnerability detection through approaches such as prompting \cite{nong2024chain, steenhoek2024comprehensive, tamberg2025harnessing, ullah2024llms, zhang2024prompt, zhou2024large}, in-context learning \cite{lu2024grace}, and fine-tuning \cite{du2024generalization, yang2024security}.
 Despite promising performance, these approaches often struggle to differentiate vulnerable code from its patched counterparts.
 Ding et al.~\cite{ding2024vulnerability} introduced the \textsc{PrimeVul} dataset and showed that even state-of-the-art LLMs mainly exploit superficial patterns rather than capturing true semantic differences.

 To mitigate these issues, recent work has sought to enrich vulnerability detection with broader context.
 Du et al.~\cite{du2024vul} incorporate historical vulnerability information, while Zhu et al.~\cite{zhu2025specification} mine security specifications from such history.
+Li et al.~\cite{li2025no} combine lightweight function-level slicing with RAG-enhanced multi-layer LLM reasoning for smart contract auditing.
 Widyasari et al.~\cite{widyasari2025let} introduce a multi-agent, courtroom-inspired framework with specialized roles.
+Wang et al.~\cite{wang2026security} propose a training-free multi-agent framework that transforms vulnerability detection into contract verification by reverse-engineering Gherkin behavioral specifications from vulnerability-fix pairs.
 Despite these advances, existing approaches generally lack explicit step-by-step reasoning mechanisms and self reflection for LLMs, leading to inaccurate results and limited improvements on \textsc{PrimeVul}~\cite{zhu2025specification}. \cyh{Moreover, most LLM-based approaches consider only a single-function context, neglecting inter-procedural information.
 Some recent works address this by leveraging static analysis tools (e.g., Joern~\cite{joern}, CodeQL~\cite{codeql}) to provide inter-procedural context~\cite{lekssays2025llmxcpg, li2024iris, guo2025repoaudit}.
 However, their reliance on static representations often yields context that is either over-approximated or disconnected from runtime semantics (e.g., missing data flow in complex references), which limits the LLM's ability to reason about actual exploitability.
 Although Wang et al.~\cite{wang2024llmdfa} combine LLMs with data-flow analysis to better trace inter-procedural semantic dependencies, their method primarily models data-flow signals while underrepresenting fragmented control-flow information.
 Moreover, it supports only three bug types and relies heavily on manually crafted rules.}

+In contrast to these prior efforts, which directly use the program representation produced by static analysis tools without further refinement, \tool integrates LLM-based semantic inference into the construction of the program representation itself.
+Specifically, \tool leverages LLMs to enhance the accuracy of the unified dependency graph (e.g., resolving polymorphic and reflective dispatch), and then extracts holistic vulnerability context from this enhanced graph for detection.
+Combined with vulnerability type specific meta-prompting that enforces structured, evidence-driven reasoning rather than generic CoT, this design allows \tool to simultaneously mitigate static analysis inaccuracies and ground LLM reasoning in precise program semantics.